joshfreeman00/MatchTheDoggo/README.md

 * [Bootstrap v5.2](https://getbootstrap.com/docs/5.2/getting-started/introduction/) - The grid system.
 * [Google Fonts](https://fonts.google.com/) - For the Fredoka font that was used.
 * [w3schools](https://www.w3schools.com/default.asp) - For the consistent help throughout.
+  - The code for the flipping animationan be found [here.](https://www.w3schools.com/howto/howto_css_flip_card.asp)

 * [Stack Overflow](https://stackoverflow.com/) - For help debugging and fixes throughout.
+  - The code for testing the restart button can be found [here.](https://stackoverflow.com/questions/55712640/jest-testing-window-location-reload)
 * My mentor - For helpful tips and debugging.
 * [Unsplash](https://unsplash.com/) - All the images used within the web page were sourced from here.